3176 Learners

 Example: 5 × (1/5) = 1

 For instance, we get a whole number if we add two whole numbers together.
-However, when subtracting two natural numbers may not give a natural number.
+However, subtracting two natural numbers may not give a natural number.

 Example: